 Every persons retirement investments will be different as a result of having different objectives.
 There is no "one size fits all" so you must adjust your plan to meet your own personal circumstances.

-The following are some points that should be considered and used as a checklist.
+Here are some points that should be considered and used as a checklist to ensure you get the most from your investing for retirement.

 Your success as a retirement investor will depend on how good and how well you maintain your plan.
 It is not easy and requires regular review and updating.
 However the payoff can increase by tens or even hundreds of thousands.